 Not a conclusion.

-It is simply the most coherent description of reality when distortion has fallen away.
+It is the most coherent structural description of reality when interpretive distortion is absent.

 Parallel Insight